DoctorMcKay/node-tf2/README.md

 ### craftingComplete

+- `recipe` - The ID of the recipe that was used to perform this craft
+- `itemsLost` - An array of IDs of items that were consumed to perform this craft

 Emitted when a craft initiated by the `craft` method finishes.
-Currently this event doesn't include any specific data.

 ### professorSpeksReceived